Download Our Full Privacy Notice as a PDF document.

 This notice describes how we collect, store, use and share personal information.
 It also explains the rights you may have in relation to the personal information that we hold about you.
 It applies to personal information provided to us, both by you or by others on your behalf.

-When we say ‘we’ or ‘us’ in this notice we are referring to The Royal London Mutual Insurance Society Limited, a company registered in England and Wales (registration number: 99064) and in Ireland (registration number: 908341).
+When we say ‘we’ or ‘us’ in this notice we are referring to Royal London Insurance Designated Activity Company, a company registered in Ireland (registration number: 630146).

 We may collect and process the following information about you:

 - information about you - such as your name, age, gender, date of birth or nationality.
 We need this information to help us identify you, but also to allow us to contact you at the right time - such as when you’re approaching the end of your policy term

 - government identifiers – for example information from your identification documents, such as your driving licence or passport

 - contact information – for example your address, Eircode, email address, or phone numbers